 Every accident and injury is different.
 That's why we're ready to give to give you a case consultation free of charge.
 Whether you are in San Sacramento, or Oakland, our team can serve you.
 We can help you make an educated and informed decision about the future.

-what an attorney from Habbas & Associates can do for your personal contact us today.
+attorney from Habbas & Associates can do for your personal injury case, contact us today.
 With a top-notch San Jose brain injury lawyer working for you,